 Fort Mill DUI Attorney

-A driving under the influence charge can have criminal and civil consequences – defendants face the prospect of fines, jail time, and revocation of driving privileges.
-Defendants facing DUI charges in South Carolina need an experienced Fort Mill criminal defense attorney to fight the charges against them and reduce the impact a DUI will have on their daily lives.
-If you’re standing accused of a DUI in South Carolina, contact Fort Mill DUI attorney David W. Martin to schedule a review of your legal options.
+A driving under the influence charge can have criminal and civil consequences—defendants face the prospect of fines, jail time, and revocation of driving privileges.
+If you were arrested on DUI charges in South Carolina, you need an experienced Fort Mill criminal defense attorney to fight for you.
+Contact the Fort Mill DUI attorney David W. Martin to schedule a review of your legal options.

 South Carolina Drunk Driving Laws

 South Carolina law considers drinking and driving a serious offense.
 Sentences typically include hefty fines, possible jail time, and loss of driver’s license.
 Penalties may be administrative or criminal in nature, depending on the circumstances of the charge and a defendant’s criminal history.

 Under South Carolina law, it’s illegal to operate a motor vehicle with a blood alcohol concentration (BAC) over .08 percent.
 For commercial drivers who hold a commercial driver’s license, this concentration is even lower, at .04 percent.
 Minors can face a DUI charge with a BAC of .02 percent.